Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 Use of Crops, Bats, and Spurs

-A list of aids appropriate to each horse will be posted or accompanying each horse.
+A list of aids appropriate to each horse will be posted or accompany each horse.
 Athletes shall comply with the suggested use of aids.
 Athletes are responsible for supplying their own crops, whips, and bats and may be carried only when specified by horse providers; it is up to each horse provider to determine if they will allow crops to be used on their horse.
 Crops and bats are not to be used before entering the schooling or show rings.
 Stewards may rule that an athlete be disqualified for improper use of crops and bats.
 Spurs provided by the horse provider are permitted and it is up to each horse provider to determine if they will allow spurs to be used on their horse.

 Schooling